-Amateur Radio is a hobby that is enjoyed by millions of "hams" worldwide.
+Amateur Radio is a hobby enjoyed by millions of "hams" worldwide.

-Getting an Amateur Radio license in the US is as easy as getting a driver's
+Getting an Amateur Radio license in the U.S. is easier than getting a driver's

-license; Morse Code is no longer required.
-"Hams" enjoy communicating with
+license.
+Plus, Morse Code is not required.
+Hams enjoy communicating with

-each other using various types of radio signals, like voice, digital modes
+each other using various types of radio signals like voice, digital modes pairing radios

-with computers, and even Morse code.
+with computers, Morse code,a dn more.
 For more information on ham radio

 Radio Relay League (ARRL).

 The following is information regarding the Athens Radio Club FCC amateur radio licensing exam sessions held every other month.